 Jonathan focuses his practice on intellectual property litigation.
-He has experience practicing before federal district courts, federal appellate courts, and the International Trade Commission.
+He has experience practicing before federal district courts, federal appellate courts, and the International Trade Commission (Section 337).
 He has represented clients in diverse technical areas, including heavy equipment, consumer electronics, and manufacturing.

 He has experience in all stages of litigation, including eliciting live testimony at trial, taking and defending depositions as the first-chair attorney, working with expert witnesses, conducting due diligence, managing discovery, and developing case strategy.

 Jonathan also has experience analyzing and drafting agreements for global corporations.

 When not litigating intellectual property disputes, Jonathan enjoys spending time with his wife and children and studying seventeenth-century Reformed theology.

 - Case Western Reserve University School of Law (J.D., magna cum laude, 2016)

 - Pensacola Christian College (B.S., 2012)

 - Mechanical Engineering

 - U.S. Court of Appeals for the Second Circuit